Kostaszero/taskflow-nithin/README.md

 ### Node.js/Express over Go

 The assignment listed Go as preferred, and I considered it.
 I chose Node/Express because the entire stack is then one language — TypeScript end to end.
 That means a single mental model for types, error handling, and async patterns.
-At this scale, Go's concurrency advantages don't materialise, and a split-language codebase is harder to navigate for a reviewer with limited time.
 If this were a high-throughput service processing thousands of concurrent connections, the calculus changes.

 ### Vite over Create React App